Department of Military Science

 Leadership laboratory periods, Monday, Wednesday and Friday from 7:00 to 8:00 a.m. and Monday from 3:30 to 5:00 p.m., are a required part of Military Science instruction in addition to the classroom work.
 Ceremonies held each semester, consisting of parades or reviews, highlight the presentation of awards or honor distinguished guests.

 * Admission to North Georgia and to the Corps of Cadets does not guarantee acceptance to DLI language study.
-DLI controls its own admission policy and sets its own quota each admission period.
-Part of the admission requirements to DLI involves making appropriate scores on the Armed Services Vocational Aptitude Battery (ASVAB) and Defense Language Aptitude Battery (DLAB).
+The DLI controls its own admission policy and sets its own quota each admission period.
+Part of the admission requirements to the DLI involves making an appropriate score on the Armed Services Vocational Aptitude Battery (ASVAB).

 Requirements For Commissioning